Nightmares And Night Terrors In Babies: Signs And Prevention

 What Are Nightmares?

-Nightmares are vivid bad dreams that occur when a baby is in deep or REM (rapid eye movement) sleep (1), causing the child to wake up scared and nervous.
+Nightmares are vivid bad dreams that occur when a baby is in deep or REM (rapid eye movement) sleep (1).
+A nightmare is one of the main causes of toddlers waking up at night scared and nervous.
 Often, the baby or the toddler can remember the nightmare in detail and may even seem upset the next morning after a nightmare.
 A toddler may be able to narrate their nightmare to you in the morning, but a baby has no way to communicate it to you.

 It is not known whether newborns can have nightmares.
 They spend over 10 hours a day in REM sleep, so it is plausible they could experience rudimentary nightmares.
 There could be certain probable reasons for a little one to experience scary dreams.